Legal Support For The Discouraging Social Security Disability And SSI Process

 Should your initial application fail to secure benefits, appeals and reconsiderations are an option.
 Various options for appealing a decision exist.
 All of them have strict deadlines and require total adherence.
 The slightest oversight or misstep carries dire consequences, particularly if you have a legitimate disability.

 You are not alone in your frustration.
 For many applicants, SSD benefits feel like an uphill climb with seemingly no end in sight other than continuous rejections.
-Our disability attorneys at Fuller Wallner, help to even the odds for SSD applicants facing off against an extremely powerful government entity.
+Our disability attorneys at Fuller Wallner, Attorneys at Law, help to even the odds for SSD applicants facing off against an extremely powerful government entity.
 We can also help if you were injured on the job and are seeking both workers’ comp and SSD benefits.

 Frequently Asked Questions About Disability Benefits